 The Pupil Premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

 Schools decide how best to spend the money to enhance the provision for pupils entitled to Pupil Premium funding.
-A breakdown of Pupil Premium spending can be found on the school website.
+A breakdown of Pupil Premium spending can be found here: Pupil Premium Report 2017.

 Although children in Years R-2 get meals free at the present time, schools are given Pupil Premium funding for any child in a family of low income or those in receipt of some state benefits, children of service families, children adopted from care or who have left care: